A unifying Bayesian framework for adversarial robustness: Methodology

+The weights $w_{si}$ are normalized over the training inputs for each fixed posterior sample $\theta_s$.
+Hence, unlike the online defense, the offline defense treats all posterior samples as equally likely after observing $\mathbf{x}'_j$.
+It only performs purification of the latent input conditional on each parameter sample; it does not reweight the parameter samples themselves.
+This makes the offline defense less faithful to the exact Bayesian model, but useful as a benchmark and as a diagnostic to separate the effect of input purification from the effect of test-time parameter reweighting.

-Under this assumption, inference on $(\theta ,\phi )$ can be performed off-line using standard methods.
-The remaining challenge is the on-line computation of the inner expectation in \eqref{kk}, which requires inferring the latent covariate vector $\mathbf{x}_j$ given the observed attack $\mathbf{x}'_j$.
-This online inference problem is akin to the central task of \emph{adversarial purification}.
-Most purification methods can be viewed as non-Bayesian counterparts to our approach.
-Instead of working with the full posterior $p(\mathbf{x}_j|\mathbf{x}'_j, \theta, \phi)$, they approximate it with a point mass at a single, restored estimate $\hat{\mathbf{x}}_j$.
-These methods are typically \emph{model-agnostic}, if this purification is independent of the downstream predictive model parameters $\theta$, or \emph{model-guided}, if $\theta$ is used to shape the restoration process.
-Beyond adversarial purification, our framework also encompasses other defenses such as RS \citep{cohen2019certified}, a leading method for certifiable adversarial defense, which emerges as a special case by defining a simple noise model, as Section 3 of the SM proves.
+Both reactive approximations are closely related to adversarial purification.
+In our formulation, purification corresponds to inferring the full posterior distribution $p(\mathbf{x}_j\mid \mathbf{x}'_j,\theta,\phi)$ over the latent clean input.
+Most existing purification methods can be viewed as non-Bayesian counterparts of this operation: instead of propagating the full posterior uncertainty, they approximate it with a point mass at a single restored estimate $\widehat{\mathbf{x}}_j$.
+Such methods are typically \emph{model-agnostic} when the purification rule is independent of the downstream predictive model parameters $\theta$, and \emph{model-guided} when $\theta$ is used to shape the restoration process.
+Beyond adversarial purification, the reactive formulation also encompasses RS \citep{cohen2019certified}, which emerges as a special case under a simple Gaussian channel and a suitable limiting choice of the latent-input prior, as shown by the RS limit in Section \ref{subsec:at}.